lightvector/KataGo/docs/GTP_Extensions.md

          * `scoreMean` - Same as scoreLead.
 "Mean" is a slight misnomer, but this field exists to preserve compatibility with existing tools.
          * `scoreStdev` - The predicted standard deviation of the final score of the game after this move, in points.
 (NOTE: due to the mechanics of MCTS, this value will be **significantly biased high** currently, although it can still be informative as *relative* indicator).
          * `scoreLead` - The predicted average number of points that the current side is leading by (with this many points fewer, it would be an even game).
-         * `scoreSelfplay` - The predicted average value of the final score of the game after this move during selfplay, in points.
+         * `scoreSelfplay` - The predicted average value of the final score of the game after this move from low-playout noisy selfplay, in points.
 (NOTE: users should usually prefer scoreLead, since scoreSelfplay may be biased by the fact that KataGo isn't perfectly score-maximizing).
          * `prior` - The policy prior of the move, as a float in [0,1].
          * `utility` - The utility of the move, combining both winrate and score, as a float in [-C,C] where C is the maximum possible utility.
          * `lcb` - The [LCB](https://github.com/leela-zero/leela-zero/issues/2282) of the move's winrate, as a float in [0,1].